-In January 2015, The Open University (OU) received a boost from HEFCE in the form of a grant to extend the work of the Social Partnerships Network.
+In January 2015, The Open University (OU) received additional funding from HEFCE to extend the work of the Social Partnerships Network.
 The grant comes under HEFCE’s National Networks for Collaborative Outreach (NNCO) scheme and covers funding for 2014/15 and 2015/16.
-The new £22 million scheme, involving over 200 higher education institutions and reaching 4,300 secondary schools and colleges, aims to encourage more people into higher education.
+The new scheme, involving over 200 higher education institutions and reaching 4,300 secondary schools and colleges, aims to encourage more progression into higher education.
 Three of the networks, including the Social Partnerships Network, will offer advice and support to specific groups of students at a national level, thus supporting a diverse HE system which supports workplace and lifelong learning.

 The aims of the project are to enhance the Social Partnerships Network through three specific strands of activity.
 These are:

 1. Development of a project website: The project is developing a website that will clearly outline non-traditional pathways to higher education.
 The main focus will be to serve those who are 18 years and above looking for part-time and flexible learning opportunities.
 The aim is to provide simplified advice and guidance, and signpost to sources of support and resources which help to identify academic and vocational pathways (including informal to formal journeys) through post-compulsory to higher level learning.
 The website will help users to plan their study journey and find relevant information which relates to their own chosen career path.
 This website is due to be launched in September 2016.